Introducing Supportive - Profiles in your Gmail Learn more

 By combining pull and push LinkedIn automations, you can come full circle and automate very valuable and time intensive tasks.
 An example of combining pull and push automations is something like an AI-powered outreach tool, because you're pulling data from LinkedIn, and you're also pushing new data at the same time.
 Both actions are integrated.

-Other third-party tools like Reply.io would then replace the built in LinkedIn marketing tools (which is actually one of our customers, by the way).
+Other third-party tools like Reply.io would then replace the built in LinkedIn marketing tools.

 There are a few other variations similar to Reply.io, many of them incorporating LLMs like ChatGPT in some fashion nowadays in an attempt to further automate the outreach process.